The ultimate guide to creating a perfect project roadmap

 According to the type of project, your board of directors can monitor the feasibility of each project and set up guidelines.
 The backlog can then be used by teams to see what were the requirements and constraints of each project.

 Whereas a project plan lists the details of each task of a project.
 Project plans are used by project managers to assign tasks to team members and track the details of a project up close.
-In project plans, you can find information such as: client names, specific training requirements and staffing schedules for example.
+In project plans, you can find information such as: client names, specific training requirements and staffing schedules, for example.

 This first step consists of identifying the actions already in place.
 The involvement of all stakeholders is essential to ensure good project management and to ensure that your road map is part of a collaborative project mode.
+You also want to set goals for the project roadmap, in the hopes that they could be easily achieved on time.

 For example, you can describe each project in the form of a sheet including :